hawkinsw/api_intro/docs/README.md

 Experiment with the endpoint and make sure you see how it works.
 As we discussed above, having a good sense of how the API works will make it *that* much easier to access it programmatically in code.

-## Building Software in the Node Ecosystem
+## Building Software in the Node.js Ecosystem

 Now that you know what APIs are, why you want to use them and several examples of their functionality, let's use JavaScript to write a backend program that will access a particular API and display its results.